NY Rangers select Lafreniere with No. 1 pick in NHL draft

 The Ottawa Senators were next and chose top-ranked international forward Tim Stuetzle, who played professionally in his native Germany last year, with their first of three first-round selections.

-The Detroit Red Wings, who were bumped to the fourth spot despite finishing with the league’s worst record, drafted Swedish forward Lucas Raymond.
+Detroit, which was bumped to the fourth spot despite finishing with the league’s worst record, selected Swedish forward Lucas Raymond.
 A little over an hour before the draft, the Red Wings announced general manager Steve Yzerman had to self-isolate in overseeing the draft separate from his staff after coming into contact with a person who tested positive for COVID-19.

-The draft was held remotely, with teams making selections from their home cities.
-Commissioner Gary Bettman introduced each team making a first-round selection from a podium at the NHL Network studios in New Jersey.
+It was an NHL draft like no other, the first one held in October, with teams selecting remotely from their home cities.

-The two-day event was originally scheduled to be held in Montreal in June, but it was pushed back like the rest of the NHL calendar due to the coronavirus pandemic.
+“Jeopardy” game-show host Alex Trebek announced Ottawa's first pick in the form of a question.
+“And the answer is, Tim Stuetzle,” Trebek said.

 The draft concludes Wednesday with rounds second through seven, before teams turn their attention to the NHL’s free agency signing period, which opens Friday.